unam3/docs/src/guide/scaling-up/state-management.md

 ## SSR Considerations {#ssr-considerations}

-If you are building an application that leverages [Server-Side Rendering (SSR)](./ssr), the above pattern can lead to issues due to the store being a singleton shared across multiple requests.
-This is discussed in [more details](./ssr#cross-request-state-pollution) in the SSR guide.
+If you are building an application that leverages Server-Side Rendering (SSR), the above pattern can lead to [issues due to the store being a singleton shared across multiple requests](./ssr#cross-request-state-pollution).

 ## Pinia {#pinia}